3mdeb/news-and-ideas/blog/content/post/2021-12-12-optiplex-txt.md

    initialize them, e.g. the microcode when launching the Intel TXT.
 Before the PCR 17 to 22 are initialized their values are set to FFs (-1).
-This is achieved by Intel TXT opening the TPM's locality 4, the only locality able to reset the PCRs 17-22.
-This locality is inaccessible by software.
+This is achieved by Intel TXT opening the TPM's locality 4, the only locality able to reset the PCRs 17-22, which is inaccessible by software.
 2. SINIT ACM is being measured into PCR 17 as soon as TPM enters locality 4 via GETSEC\[SENTER\] instruction execution.
 Altering this process is not possible without a physical attack on the TPM.